-If it weren't for the heat, ubiquitous dampness and swarms of insects one might think, that the areas covered with equatorial forest are the gardens of heaven.
-The jungle is full of food, there is no pre-harvest season and no dry periods, because there are no seasons, water is pouring generously from heaven.
-However, people, who do not know this environment characteristic of equatorial areas, the jungle will seem like a dark place, moist and full of fear-inspiring noises.
-High humidity and effort, which you have to put in while tearing through the thicket, constantly threatens the walker with overheating of the body and dehydration.
+If it wasn't for the heat, ubiquitous moisture and swarming of insects might think, that areas overwhelmed by the equatorial forest are paradise gardens.
+The jungle is full of food, There is no pre -harrow or periods of drought, Because there are no seasons, The water is pouring generously from the sky.
+However, to people, which do not know this characteristic of the equatorial areas of the environment, The jungle will seem a dark place, damp and fearful sounds.
+High humidity and effort, what you need to put in by breaking through the thicket, threatens the infantry of the body and dehydration constantly.
 Therefore, you should always have water with you.

-A man breaking through the thicket of the jungle must be carefully clothed from head to toe.
-Every section of the body should be covered.
-Clothing must be light, and strong at the same time, from fabrics, which dry quickly.
-It's always wet in the jungle, therefore you have to wash your clothes in clean water every day, otherwise it will rot and stink.
-There is no point in wearing waterproof clothing, because man is even wetter in it due to sweating.
-However, it is worth taking a light sweater, it will come in handy at night.
-One set of items should be clean and dry, to be able to sleep in it.
-Pack all unnecessary things at the moment.
-The most important items, you use constantly, tie it around your neck with a strong string.
+A man breaking through the thicket of the jungle must be thoroughly dressed from head to toe.
+Each piece of body should be shielded.
+The clothes must be light, and at the same time strong, Fabrics, which dry quickly.
+You are still wet in the jungle, That's why you need to wash your clothes in clean water every day, Otherwise it will start to rot and stink.
+Wearing waterproof clothes makes no sense, because man is even more wet as a result of sweating.
+It is worth taking a light sweater, It will be useful at night.
+One set of things should be clean and dry, to be able to sleep in it.
+All unnecessary things are packed at the moment.
+The most important items, which you are constantly using, Tie around the neck on a strong string.

 Outfit

-When breaking through the tangled, the green tangle of the shirt sleeves must be lowered.
-The back of the hand and neck must be treated with insect repellent.
-Please note, so as not to smear it on the forehead, because it will get into the eyes together with the falling drops of sweat.
+When breaking through a tangled one, Green thicket of shirt sleeves must be abandoned.
+The top of the hand and the neck must be spread with a deterrent insect agent.
+Remember, so as not to lubricate it with his forehead, because along with flowing droplets of sweat will get into the eyes.

-They must have stiff soles with protectors and rubber covered toes and heels.
+They must have rigid soles with a protector and tips and heels covered with rubber.
 The canvas uppers provide good ventilation and dry quickly.
 There should also be holes in the shoes, through which the feet remove water while walking.

-Made of strong and light material, they should be loose, tightened on the ankles or sewn into the ends of the legs with an elastic band, or with special bands worn over the top.
+Made of strong and light material should be loose, on the ankles pulled or sewn in the ends of the legs with an elastic band, or with special bands on top.

 Shirt

-It should be cotton with long sleeves; have a high collar, which can be lifted and fastened tightly around the neck.
+It should be cotton with long sleeves; have a tall collar, which can be lifted and strictly fastened around the neck.

-A muslin or fine mesh face veil is worn in the evening, when insects become particularly nuisance.
-It should not be worn when traveling, because the dense material makes it difficult to observe the terrain.
+Muslinowa or made of a dense mesh curtain on the face is worn in the evening, when insects become particularly troublesome.
+It should not be assumed when traveling, Because the dense material makes it difficult to observe the area.

 Hat

-A cotton hat should have a fairly wide brim, to shield his eyes from branches and leaves.
+The cotton hat should have a fairly wide brim, to cover his eyes from branches and leaves.

 Important items

 Minor, but extremely important items – watch or compass, should be hung around the neck on a strong string.
-When walking, it's best to put them under your shirt
+It is best to put them under a shirt during the march

 Knife

-Keep the knife or machete in the sheath at the waist.
-It should be checked every now and then, is it in its place.
+Knife or machete should be kept in the vagina at the waist.
+Every now and then it should be checked, Is it in place.

 First aid kit

-Always carry a basic first aid kit with you.
+Always carry a basic first aid set with you.
 You can tie it at your waist or keep it in your pocket.

 Can

-It must be at hand at all times.
-It's best to tie it tightly to your belt, so as not to get lost.
-Drink only filtered and sanitized water.
+It must be constantly at hand.
+It's best to tie it hard to the belt, In order not to lose.
+Drink only filtered and disinfected water.

-In the jungle you have to try to avoid contamination at all costs, even the smallest wounds.
-When breaking through the lower layers of vegetation in the equatorial forest, you cannot avoid scratches on your hands.
-The best option in this case is a backfill with an antibiotic, which effectively protects against infection.
-Be very careful when paving your way in the thicket of the jungle, so as not to cut yourself with a machete.
-This can result in serious injury, and such wounds heal slowly.
-In the jungle you must have many waterproof plasters with dressings.
+In the jungle, you need to try to prevent infection at all costs, even the smallest wounds.
+Breaking through the lower floors of the equatorial forest vegetation, you cannot avoid scratches on your hands.
+The best in this case is backfill with an antibiotic, which effectively protects against infection.
+When paving the way in the jungle's thicket, be careful, so as not to jam with a machete.
+This threatens a serious mutilation, and such wounds heal slowly.
+In the jungle you need to have many waterproof patches with a dressing.

 Tropical set

-Before you go into the jungle, you can get a special first aid kit, in which, to the basic set of first aid measures, specific drugs were added to combat typical diseases and ailments occurring in the tropics.
+Before setting off the jungle, you can get a special first aid kit, in which specifics have been added to the basic set of first aid measures to combat typical diseases and ailments occurring in the tropics.